 That’s not to say the Flower Dome isn’t impressive as well.
 The vast conservatory is divided into regions of the world, from the rainforests of South America to the Mediterranean.
 Like the Cloud Forest, I welcomed the cooled climate of the dome compared to Singapore’s intense humidity.

 When I visited, the Flower Dome had a few special displays on.
-The European region displayed an Alice in Wonderland theme, with Cheshire Cats and Caterpillers hiding among the plants.
+The European region displayed an Alice in Wonderland theme, with Cheshire Cats and Caterpillars hiding among the plants.

-Gardens by the Bay also feature a number of other attraction including the newly opened and Instagram-ready Floral Fantasy.
+Gardens by the Bay also feature a number of other attractions including the newly opened and Instagram-ready Floral Fantasy.
 Visitors can also experience the Children’s Garden and the Outdoor Gardens for free.

 Lunch at a Hawker’s Market